suROMAJIN/suROMAJIN/README.md

 ### Contact Me 📬

-Feel free to reach out to me via [Your Preferred Contact Method].
+Feel free to reach out to me via email[mskonatta@gmail.com].

 ---

-Thank you for visiting my user site! 😊
+Thank you for visiting my github! 😊